AdobeStock_297267006-1

 Saddle Supports

-Leg supports offer flexibility for smaller vessels, while skirt and saddles provide robust reinforcement for larger, specialty tanks.
+Leg supports offer flexibility for smaller vessels, while skirts and saddles provide robust reinforcement for larger, specialty tanks.
 The demands of a specific fermentation process ultimately determine the most suitable support configuration.
 Facilities aiming to future-proof equipment investments must weigh all design implications.

 Design Criteria for Fermentation Tank Supports